G00378925/caladium/README.md

 [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)
 is used to log the syscalls performed during the process execution.
-Whereas [ClamAV](https://www.clamav.net/), is used to perform static analysis, it is a free and open-source anti-virus engine that checks a database of known malicious patterns of strings and bytes.
+I am then using [ClamAV](https://www.clamav.net/) to perform static analysis, it is a free and open-source anti-virus engine that checks a database of known malicious patterns of strings and bytes.

 The platform includes a dashboard single-page application for administrators in an enterprise to perform administrative tasks.